 Yes.
-In most cases, tooth decay is addressed with a dental filling.
-An inlay is placed between the cusps of the top of the teeth and an onlay is placed over the cusps.
+In most cases, a dental filling addresses tooth decay.
+The dentist places an inlay between the cusps of the top of the teeth.
+When it’s an onlay, the dentist places it over the cusps.
 However, since the molars in the rear of the mouth must undergo greater stresses and bite forces, we may suggest a more substantial option.

 What do I do if I have a broken dental filling?

 If you have a broken dental filling, do not try to repair it yourself.
 Also, avoid using your tooth because it can cause more harm.
 It is important to contact our dentist for an emergency appointment as soon as you notice something wrong.
 Our dentists make it a priority to treat dental emergencies as quickly as possible.